Create SSH configurations

-Password: to access the host with a password.
+Password: Access the host with a password.
 To save the password in DataSpell, select the Save password checkbox.

-Key pair (OpenSSH or PuTTY): to use SSH authentication with a key pair.
+Key pair (OpenSSH or PuTTY): Use SSH authentication with a key pair.
 To apply this authentication method, you must have a private key on the client machine and a public key on the remote server.
 DataSpell supports private keys that are generated with the OpenSSH utility.